 If you are a Utah resident who is stationed out of state, you may be exempt from emissions and safety inspections (contact the Utah DMV for more information).
 If your license expires while you are on active duty outside of Utah, you may continue to use your license for up to 90 days after your discharge before filing for an extension or renewing it.

-All Utah residents and visitors who have spent at least 90 days in the state during the previous year must have their vehicles insured in Utah.
+All Utah residents (and visitors who spent at least 90 days in the state during the previous year) must insure their vehicles in Utah.

 Proof of Insurance in Utah

-The Utah Department of Motor Vehicles works with the private firm Insure-Rite, Inc. to regularly check vehicle registrations against insurance policies written in the state.
-If your vehicle is flagged as uninsured, you will receive a letter requiring you to provide proof of insurance.
-If you don't provide the proof, the DMV will suspend your license and registration.
+The Utah Department of Motor Vehicles works with the private firm Insure-Rite to regularly check vehicle registrations against insurance policies written in the state.
+If they flag your vehicle as uninsured, you will receive a letter requiring you to provide proof of insurance.
+If you don't provide the requested proof, the DMV will suspend your license and registration.

 Minimum Liability Insurance Requirements in Utah

-Utah law requires that you carry both liability and personal injury protection (PIP, or No-Fault) insurance on any vehicle that is registered in the state.
+Utah law requires that you carry both liability and personal injury protection (PIP) insurance on any vehicle registered in the state.
 If you are in an accident, the PIP coverage takes effect first.
-Once the maximum PIP payout has been reached, your liability insurance takes over.
+Once the maximum PIP payout is reached, your liability insurance takes over.
 The minimum coverage amounts are:

 What Happens If You Drive Without Car Insurance in Utah?

-If you are convicted of failing to insure your vehicle, your license and registration will be suspended and cannot be renewed until you provide proof of insurance and pay a fee.
-As stated by the Utah division of the DMV, the fine for driving without insurance is at least $400 for the first offense and $1,000 for subsequent offenses within three years.
+If the state determines that you failed to insure your vehicle, it will suspend your license and registration.
+You cannot renew them until you provide proof of insurance and pay a fee.
+As stated by the Utah DMV, the fine for driving without insurance is at least $400 for the first offense and $1,000 for subsequent offenses within three years.

-Car Insurance Requirements in Utah: How Much Coverage Do You Need?
+How Much Coverage Do You Need in Utah?

 Experts usually recommend purchasing more than the mandatory minimum liability insurance.
 But the type of insurance you purchase will depend on your personal situation.
 Experts generally recommend getting $100,000 per injury and $300,000 per accident.